step-security/secure-repo/README.md

 #### How does Secure-Workflows fix this issue?

 - Secure-Workflows stores the permissions needed by different GitHub Actions in a [knowledge base](<(https://github.com/step-security/secure-workflows/tree/main/knowledge-base/actions)>)
-- It looks up the permissions needed by each Action in your workflow in the knowledge base, and sums the permissions up to come up with a final recommendation
+- It looks up the permissions needed by each Action in your workflow, and sums the permissions up to come up with a final recommendation
 - If you are the owner of a GitHub Action, please [contribute to the knowledge base](https://github.com/step-security/secure-workflows/blob/main/knowledge-base/actions/README.md)

 ### 2. Pin Actions to a full length commit SHA